codeproduction/Flight-Information-Display/README.md

  FlightDisplay
 - As a user, I want to be able to add and remove emergency passenger alerts in a separate section on the FlightDisplay if needed
+- As a user, I want to be able to save the entire state of the most recent update flight information display to file
+- As a user, I want to be able to load a saved state of the flight information display from the last time it was run from file and resume exactly from where left off.